10.2 Basic Enums in Rust and C

 }

-. - Switch Statement: Similar to Rust's
+headingof typeenum Direction. - Switch Statement: Similar in concept to Rust’s

-10.2.5 Advantages of Rust's Enums
+10.2.5 Advantages of Rust’s Simple Enums